Searching for Periodicity in FRB 20240114A: Parameters and Phase Drift

 A magnetar with a dipole moment component perpendicular to its rotational axis $\mu = \mu_{33} 10^{33}\,$Gauss-cm$^3$ (corresponding to an equatorial field of about $10^{15}\,$Gauss), born spinning comparatively rapidly, has an angular rotation frequency

-at age A, where we have taken its moment of inertia $I = 10^{45}\,$g-cm$^2$ and $A_y$ is its age in years.
-Eq.~\ref{omega} corresponds to a rotational period 0.176$\mu_{33}^{-1}A_y^{1/2}\,$s, and is consistent with observed SGR periods 2--12 s for their known ages of a few thousand years.
+at age A, where the moment of inertia $I = I_{45} 10^{45}\,$g-cm$^2$ and $A_y$ is its age in years \cite{LGS}.
+Eq.~\ref{omega} corresponds to a rotational period 0.176$I_{45}^{-1/2}\mu_{33}A_y^{1/2}\,$s, and is consistent with observed SGR periods 2--12 s for their known ages of a few thousand years.